sami-dca/sami_dca/PAPER.md

 new identity.
 Keys are ___only___ stored in the user's local files, and therefore cannot be recovered by a third-party.

-The public key of any ``?ode`` is publicly available and transmitted in some network protocols, as we'll see later in this document.
+The public key of any ``Node`` is publicly available and transmitted in some network protocols, as we'll see later in this document.

 ## Dark network